MuralibvN6/Major-Project/README.md

 S. Irfan Basha

-This project was guided by Mr. D.Y.S.
-Ponselvan, whose support and expertise helped shape our work.
+This project was guided by **Mr. D.Y.S.
+Ponselvan**, whose support and expertise helped shape our work.

 What the Project Does
 Our MATLAB-based tool: